📈 Our Integration Cost Calculator is live! Check it out!

 5. Processor Personnel

 The Company will restrict its personnel from Processing Personal Data without authorization.
-The Company will impose appropriate contractual obligations upon its personnel, including relevant obligations regarding confidentiality, data protection and data security.
+The Company will impose appropriate contractual obligations upon its personnel, including relevant obligations regarding confidentiality, data protection, and data security.

 6. Disclosure to Third Parties; Data Subjects Rights

 6.1.
 The Company will not disclose Personal Data to any government agency, court, or law enforcement except with the Customer’s written consent or as necessary to comply with applicable mandatory laws.
-If the Company is obliged to disclose Personal Data to a law enforcement agency, the Company agrees to give the Customer reasonable notice of the access request prior to granting such access, to allow the Customer to seek a protective order or another appropriate remedy.
-If such notice is legally prohibited, the Company will take reasonable measures to protect the Personal Data from undue disclosure as if it were the company’s own confidential information being requested and shall inform the Customer promptly as soon as possible if and when such legal prohibition ceases to apply.
+If the Company is obliged to disclose Personal Data to a law enforcement agency, the Company agrees to give the Customer reasonable notice of the access request before granting such access, to allow the Customer to seek a protective order or another appropriate remedy.
+If such notice is legally prohibited, the Company will take reasonable measures to protect the Personal Data from undue disclosure as if it were the company’s confidential information being requested and shall inform the Customer promptly as soon as possible if and when such legal prohibition ceases to apply.

 6.3.
 Where the Company receives a Request, it shall (i) not directly respond to such Request, (ii)forward the Request to the Customer within five (5) business days of identifying the request as being related to the Customer and (iii) provide Assistance according to further instructions from Customer.